Skip to main content

 What we were told

 Water had been dripping from the front of the wall unit onto the parquet floor in the master bedroom.
 Towels under the unit were not keeping up, and the drip was getting worse.
-The client worried the drain tray had cracked and the unit would need major disassembly or replacement.
+The worry was a cracked drain tray, and a unit needing major disassembly or replacement.
 The flooring below was the bigger concern.

 What we checked